UPPMAX/R-python-julia-matlab-HPC/docs/index.rst

 .. admonition:: Collaboration document (Microsoft-365)

-    - `Q/A collaboration document <https://umeauniversity.sharepoint.com/:w:/s/HPC2N630/EZaIVorUBXZEj89dNxYEaQcBAV0H4yQz-soWF_imIeNHUw?e=azbezP>`_
+    - <a target='_blank' href="https://umeauniversity.sharepoint.com/:w:/s/HPC2N630/EZaIVorUBXZEj89dNxYEaQcBAV0H4yQz-soWF_imIeNHUw?e=azbezP">Q/A collaboration document</a>

     - Use this page for the workshop with your questions.
+    - It becomes part of the course and some Q/A:s may be **more relevant to you at a later occasion!!**
     - Depending on how many helpers there are we'll see how fast there are answers.
         - Some answers may come after the workshop day.

 .. hint::